Zeioth/hot-reload.nvim/README.md

 },
 ```

-## How to pass the plugins file to lazy
-If you've used `:DistroFreezePluginVersions` you have to pass the generated file to lazy, so it can use it.
-For that use the `spec` option.
-You can find an example [here](https://github.com/NormalNvim/NormalNvim/blob/main/lua/base/2-lazy.lua).

 ## Credits
-The GPL3 lua libraries this plugin use come from NormalNvim (Full rewrite) and AstroNvim (Foundation and git wrapper).
+This GPL3 Neovim plugin has been developed for NormalNvim.
+It's based on the GPL3 hot reload snippet from AstroNvim v3.
 So please support both projects if you enjoy this plugin.

 ## FAQ
-* **Is this plugin automatic?** NO. This plugin will do nothing unless you run one of its commands.
+* **Is this plugin automatic?** Wip.
-* **Where do the updates come from?** From your own git repo.
-You are the only one in control.
-* **Why not just using lazy alone?** If lazy covers your case of use, that's totally fine.
-But there will be scenarios where you are gonna need distroupdate.

 ## Roadmap
-* It would be ideal to write unit tests to ensure we don't introduce regressions or breaking changes in future versions.
-* It would be cleaner to move `hot_reload` to a new plugin whith that sole responsability.
+* It would be a cool idea to allow specifying a callback per file to hot-reload.
+But it's unclear how many people would actually use this.